luccahuguet/yazelix/README.md

 - I recommend using wezterm as your terminal
   - because it can be configured to remove its native tabs, very extensible, including its keybindings (haven't found a conflict yet)
   - very performant
-- Use [nushell](https://www.nushell.sh/), it's a great shell, it's fast and beautiful and a proper programming language.
-Why wouldn't you?
 - If you test this with nvim and it works, let me know (see the issue [here](https://github.com/luccahuguet/zellij/issues/2))
 - Special thanks to yazi's, zellij's and helix's contributors/maintainers!
 - Yazi's author graciously contributed some lua code to make yazi's status bar look awesome in the small width of a sidebar